£14,200 - £20,425 Price range

 The entry level “S” model is only passably equipped, but step up to the £17k “SE” and you’ll have all the modern conveniences.
 Like-for-like then the MG6 is not an expensive car to buy.

 MG giveth with one hand, and taketh away with the other.
-The above-average fuel consumption means running costs will be higher, and that also drops it into a higher road tax band – group I means a bill of £210 a year.
+The above-average fuel consumption means running costs will be higher.
 So although it’s inexpensive to buy, it could be more expensive to run than rivals.

 While rarity value should prevent depreciation from being as bad as it could be, it’s not a car that will hold its value, even on the BTCC motorsport tie-in special edition.